LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

   *vector quantity* the number of components must be explicitly specified.

-* The ``createField()`` method returns a raw pointer to the data corresponding to the new field, which, can be used by the application.
+* The ``createField()`` method returns a raw pointer to the data corresponding to the new field, which can be used by the application.

 .. note::
     Absence of the third argument when calling ``createField()`` indicates